 This website attempts to share my journey in snow.
 In the menu system you will find a yearly history of my creations and, if you are interested, you can follow my development as an artist.
-Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make the eyes, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
+Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
 And everything is free!
 Enjoy!

-And lastly, consider joining my virtual and socially distanced snow sculpting club!
-I created the club to help us all survive the pandemic of 2020!
+Lastly, consider joining my virtual and socially distanced snow sculpting club!
+I created the club to help us all survive the pandemic that started in 2020!
 Check out the menu above for the appropriate link.
-But even if you don't join the club, the page will show you how to get started with snow sculpting--even when the snow is non-packing!
+But even if you don't join the club, the page will show you how to get started with snow sculpting--especially when the snow is non-packing!
 Included on the page is detailed instructions on how to make the snow pounding tool I designed--it's called the QP7000!
 I do NOT sell this tool—remember, everything is free!

 Thanks for being curious enough to visit my site!

 January 14, 2022.
 I was just published in the Feb/March issue of Our Canada!

 December 30, 2021.
 Had a great chat on CBC Toronto Metro Morning with guest host Rebecca Zandbergen.
 Tried to get the message out about the wonders of sculpting with non-packing snow!
 And Riverview New Brunswick has made 200 more QP7000's!
 This after making 350 last year.
 They have also welcomed Dieppe, New Brunswick to this years fun.
 Dieppe will be putting subtitles on some of my videos!
 Let's continue to spread the word of the fun you can have this winter--especially when the snow is non-packing and fluffy to start!

 Two feet of snow landed on a lake up in Muskoka.

 My second owl.
 I turned the eyes on my wood lathe and then painted them.
 Later, they fell out.

 The first carve of each season is a Moai.